 The Erma Bombeck Writers’ Workshop on the campus of the University of Dayton, Erma Bombeck’s alma mater, has been rescheduled for Oct.
 29-31, 2020.
 We currently have a few slots, for those who would like to join the hilarity.
 If interested, please register for our waitlist.

-The registration fee is $485 with a number of free scholarships available for University of Dayton students, courtesy of the Alumni Association, beginning in January.
+The registration fee is $485 with a number of free scholarships available for University of Dayton students, courtesy of the Alumni Association.
 The registration fee includes meals and refreshments.

 The 2020 workshop, in its 20th anniversary year, will feature Emmy Award winners, celebrated authors, comedians and a renowned cartoonist.
 Here’s the line-up of keynote speakers:

 Cathy Guisewite, Emmy Award-winning creator of the iconic “Cathy” comic strip and author of a funny memoir, Fifty Things That Aren’t My Fault: Essays From the Grown-Up Years.
 At its peak, “Cathy” appeared in 1,400 newspapers and earned a place of honor on refrigerator doors across the land.

 Annabelle Gurwitch, New York Times’ bestselling author of four books, actress, essayist and storyteller.
 She was a finalist for the Thurber Prize for American Humor Writing in 2015.
 The original co-host for Dinner and a Movie on TBS, she has appeared in numerous television and film projects.

 Wendy Liebman, stand-up comedian who has performed on late-night shows — from Carson to Kimmel — and appeared in comedy specials on HBO, Comedy Central and Showtime.
 She was a semifinalist on America’s Got Talent.